BND Hamburger Icon

 What can we learn from young entrepreneurs?

 Business people of all ages can learn from these intrepid young founders.
 They think outside of the box, motivated by passion and imagination.
 People who want to start a business but don’t know where to start need look no further than their interests.
 Young entrepreneurs like Rae, Bianchi and Moana built their enterprises around the things they loved, which gave them unique insight into their customers’ needs.
-Others like Olatunji, Ulmer and the Martinez brothers identified causes that matter to them and incorporated those passions into their business plans, with admirable results.
+Others like Glantz, Reihani and Ulmer identified causes that matter to them and incorporated those passions into their business plans, with admirable results.

 Turning your passion into your career isn’t just for kids.
 Studies show that employees who love what they do not only make more money overall but are more satisfied with their professional lives.

 Young business owners likewise have the courage to approach ordinary problems with creative solutions.
-Goodwin, Stern and Morse all created their products after grappling with a problem, without concern for status quo solutions.
+Goodwin, Laskin and Morse all created their products after grappling with a problem, without concern for status quo solutions.
 This confident creativity is crucial for new business ideas to thrive.
 Finally, young entrepreneurs display tenacity and dedication to their goals.
-This attitude is central to the longevity and success of any new business venture.
+This attitude, combined with their natural adaptability and willingness to embrace emerging technologies and social platforms, creates a powerful foundation for business success.

 Did you find this content helpful?